 The Tuition Guarantee Programs (TGP) represent a University commitment to ensure financial assistance and affordable pathways to a UNI education for all families.
 The TGP programs provide a four-year or two-year commitment of full tuition and fees through a combination of federal, state, and institutional grants and scholarships.
 Click on the link below to learn more about the requirements and how this program works.

 Complete the Free Application for Federal Student Aid (FAFSA) and Iowa Financial Aid Application to be considered.
+In the event that available state funds are insufficient to pay the full amount of each approved grant, the Iowa College Student Aid Commission has the authority to administratively reduce the award.

 - Must be an Iowa resident